kpuwal/bank_tech_test/README.md

 As a Bank customer
 So that I can sleep peacefully at night
-I want to make a deposit
+I want to deposit my money on the account

 As a Bank customer
 So that I can spend my money